jwheelo1/ECEN4763Assignment4/Assignment4.md

 ## Assignment Description

-In this assignment you will create 2 search classes.
-A class for an AVL Tree and a Binary Search Tree.
+In this assignment you will create a class that implements AVL Trees.
 Please follow the guidelines located in each README.md.

 ## Goal